 BLANK CANVAS Intensive

-During July and August, Firkin Crane dedicates itself to dance research, opening its doors to Irish and international dance artists to develop new ideas.
 Established in 2009, BLANK CANVAS is a professional dance residency programme, which offers Irish and international choreographers resources for researching and developing new works.
 It also offers the public an insight into the creative process, with each residency presenting a work-in-progress and public feedback session.

-This year’s call out attracted applicants from 14 countries, and the 6 successful artists, from emerging to established, exemplify the breadth of innovation across the field of dance, involving cross-art form collaboration, site-specific work, film and aerial dance.
+In 2016 the call out attracted applicants from 14 countries, and the 6 successful artists, from emerging to established, exemplify the breadth of innovation across the field of dance, involving cross-art form collaboration, site-specific work, film and aerial dance.

 BLANK CANVAS Intensive 2015